tuxology/tracevizlab/labs/001-what-is-tracing/README.md

 `Tracing` consists in recording specific information during a program's or operating system's execution to better understand what is happening on the system.
 The simplest form of tracing is what we all learn in programming 101: printf!

 Every location in the code that we want to trace is called a `tracepoint` and every time a tracepoint is hit is called an `event`.
+Putting tracepoints in the code is called `instrumentation`.
 The following example shows those concepts

 ```
 int my_func(void* my_value) {